VergeGroup/swift-verge/README.md

 > ✅
 > This method is quite optimized the performance If you create a Derived object that computes a new shape value that using multiple values from the state.
-> Derived object drops not changed input value with the specified derived value from the derive closure.
+> Because Derived object uses the specified derived value to create a new shape value, It can detect no need to compute that value if the input derived value not changed.

 Derived is an object (reference type).
 It provides a latest value from a store.
 This supports getting the value ad-hoc or subscribing the value updating.